BolajiOlajide/v1/content/posts/2020-07-30-javascript-is-weird.md

    > The == version of equality is quite liberal.
 Values may be considered equal even if they are different types, since the operator will force coercion of one or both operators into a single type (usually a number) before performing a comparison. - [Source](https://javascriptweblog.wordpress.com/2011/02/07/truth-equality-and-javascript/)

-   According to ECMA, here's the way the `==` operator works when `x == y`
+   According to ECMA, here's the way the `==` operator works when `x == y.`

    ![ECMA's definition of how == works](/media/screenshot-2020-07-30-at-16.55.34.png "How the liberal equality operator works.")

-   According to the image above, when comparing `[] == 0`, we'd need to convert the array `[]` into it's primitive type, I don't want to dwell too much on primitives because it's a big topic on it's own but if you go through this post here you will be able to figure that the primitive type of an array is the value of `.toString`, which in our case is an empty string.
+   According to the image above, when comparing `[] == 0`, we'd need to convert the array `[]` into it's primitive type, I don't want to dwell too much on primitives because it's a big topic on it's own but if you go through this post [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#primitive_values) you will be able to figure that the primitive type of an array is the value of `.toString`, which in our case is an empty string.

    At this point, we've been able to reduce the comparison to `"" == 0`, according to the spec above, when you compare a string and a number with the `==` operator, the result will be the result of coercing the string into a number and comparing the two numbers.